Universal City Studios, Inc. v. Corley

 Universal City Studios, Inc. v.
 Corley (originally known as Universal City Studios, Inc. v.
 Reimerdes), 273 F.3d 429 (2nd Cir., 2001), was a court ruling at the United States Court of Appeals for the Second Circuit.
-The ruling was the first significant test of the anti-circumvention provisions of the Digital Millennium Copyright Act.
+This ruling was the first circuit-level test of the anti-circumvention provisions of the Digital Millennium Copyright Act.

 Background

-Eight plaintiffs, all movie studios, sought an injunction against the distribution of DeCSS, a program capable of decrypting video content that had been encrypted by the Content Scramble System, which was commonly used to protect DVDs.
+Eight plaintiffs, all movie studios, sought an injunction against the distribution of DeCSS, a program capable of decrypting video content that had been encrypted by the Content Scramble System, which was commonly used to protect DVDs from unauthorized copying.
 DeCSS was developed by Norwegian teenager Jon Johansen and released in October 1999 via LiViD, a mailing list focused on producing programming tools and software libraries relevant to DVD use on the Linux operating system.
 DeCSS was distributed by LiViD and other Internet communities without authorization from the DVD Copy Control Association, the trade organization responsible for DVD copy protection.